 The increase in the generation of electronic patient data and the potential repercussions of non-compliance, make meeting HIPAA compliance requirements essential.
 Failing to adequately protect patient information can lead to crippling fines and irreversible damages to reputation.
 Worse than that, because of the nature of the data itself, failures in protecting patient health data can potentially be fatal for those patients involved.
 In fact, it’s so important, that the U.S. government passed the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 The sole purpose of this act is to punish organizations that are non-compliant.

 In short, you need a data security strategy that ensures you are able to predict, detect and react to threats to your sensitive data.
 To do this, you’re going to need a solution like Lepide Data Security Platform that is specifically designed to help discover and protect patient data and that can meet HIPAA compliance audit requirements.

-To see how the Lepide Data Security Platform helps you meet HIPAA compliance through pre-set reports, real-time alerts, user behavior analytics, and data classification, schedule a demo with one of our engineers or start your 15-day free trial today.
+To see how the Lepide Data Security Platform helps you meet HIPAA compliance through pre-set reports, real-time alerts, user behavior analytics, and data classification, schedule a demo with one of our engineers or start your free trial today.